We sell your home at

 Carpentry

 Carpentry includes things like your customised desk, built-in wardrobe, kitchen cabinet, etc. This generally takes up the bulk of a renovation budget.
-The cost for this type of work depends on the amount of workmanship required and the material used.
+The cost for this type of work depends on the amount of workmanship required and the materials to be used.

 Masonry

 Masonry refers to work that involves cement.
-Some examples are flooring, tiling, patching up an old wall, etc. Costs are dependent on the amount of raw material, surface area covered and labour.
+Some examples are flooring, tiling, patching an old wall, etc. Costs are dependent on the amount of raw material, surface area covered, and labour.

 Hacking

 Hacking mainly revolves around tearing down, rebuilding, and touching up walls.
-The cost of hacking is made up of labour, endorsement and hauling costs.
+The cost of hacking is made up of labour, endorsement, and hauling.

 Apart from the above-stated renovation works, remember to set aside a budget for:

-• Electrical works, which includes installation of lights, power outlets, heater etc.
+• Electrical works, which include the installation of lights, power outlets, heaters, etc.

-• Plumbing works, which covers basins, taps, toilet bowls etc.
+• Plumbing works, which cover basins, taps, toilet bowls, etc.

 • Painting of walls and ceiling

-• Clean-up works: this covers post-renovation clean-up and debris disposal
+• Clean-up works, which cover post-renovation clean-up and debris disposal

-Breakdown of renovation cost for a 4-room HDB Flat
+Breakdown of Renovation Costs for a 4-Room HDB Flat

 Renovation workLight RenovationModerate RenovationExtensive Renovation